energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    ..
 [5g]
       Data from :cite:`plazas_nino_2023`.
 This potential is in line with the one indicated in :cite:`RE_potential_2023`.

+   ..
+[5h]
+      No constraint on the number of GW installable.
+The real constraint is on the availability of woody biomass (see below).

 As described by eqs. :eq:`eq:solarAreaRooftopLimited` - :eq:`eq:solarAreaGroundHighIrrLimited`, the potential of solar technologies is constrained by the available areas for their deployment.
 The values for these available areas, as well as the other parameters present in eqs. :eq:`eq:solarAreaRooftopLimited` - :eq:`eq:solarAreaGroundHighIrrLimited`, are given in :numref:`Table %s <tab:solarArea>`.
 The values of maximum installed capacities indicated in :numref:`Table %s <tab:renewableTechPotentialIn2035>` are a simplified translation of these equations into [GW] constraints.